His father-in-law, Donald Phinney Gregg,

 William H. Welch helped organize and was the first faculty member of the Delta Omega Honorary Public Health Society at JHU.
 Raymond Pearl, the author of the 1938 actuarial anti-smoking study trumpeted by George Seldes, was elected to its Alpha Chapter in 1925.
 Pearl was a crony of C.C.
 Little in the birth control movement in the 1920s.
 Charles-Edward Amory Winslow was a member of its Epsilon Chapter from Yale University, ca. 1927, and was the organization's president from 1927-28.
 It also had chapters at Harvard (Beta), the University of Michigan (Delta), Massachusetts Institute of Technology (Gamma), and the University of California (Zeta).
 (A History of the Delta Omega Honorary Public Health Society, by Gerald J. Shorb.)

-Shorber / Delta Omega (pdf, 27pp)"The effort to commit the federal government to the active support
+Shorber / Delta Omega (pdf, 27pp)"The effort to commit the federal government to the active

 of cancer research precedes by sixty years the Panel of Consultants.
 In